rocket7642/CSS143B/homework/homework2/problem_1/readme.md

 - Input: [1,1,1,2,1,0], Output: [0,1,1,1,1,2]
 - Input: [1,0,2,0,2], Output: [0,0,1,2,2]

 The solution can only make up to two passes through the array without any additional array.
-O(1) storage complexity if you know the fancy terms.
+O(1) space complexity if you know the fancy terms.
 That means you can only go through the entire array no more than 2 times.

 Extra credit: 5pt to have a solution that make only one pass with O(1) space too.